elene828/CoffeeShop/README.md

 UI Binding: View Binding for safer view interactions

-# 🤖 AI Integration & Implementation
+# 👨‍💻 AI Integration & Implementation

+Bug Fixing:
-Fixing Bugs: When I had errors with the database, I used AI to find the mistakes and suggest better ways to write the code.
+When issues arose with the database, I used AI tools to identify the root causes and suggest more efficient and reliable ways to structure and write the code.

+Testing:
-Testing: I used AI to generate test cases for the shopping cart to make sure adding and removing items works perfectly.
+I leveraged AI to generate comprehensive test cases for the shopping cart feature, ensuring that adding and removing items works flawlessly under different scenarios.

-# 🚀 Future Improvements
+# 🖊 Future Improvements

 Favorites List: I want to add a "Heart" button so users can save their favorite coffee for later.